Tim-Digital-Business/aip-ticket-sys/README.md

 ## ✨ Setup Guide

-1. Clone Source code to your local machine.
+1. Clone Source code to your local machine
 2. Download XAMPP Control Panel: https://www.apachefriends.org/de/index.html
 3. Change _DocumentRoot_ and _Directory_ paths in the config file `httpd.conf` of Apache:
    - DocumentRoot & Directory from `C:/xampp/htdocs` to -> `C:\<path to project>\aip-ticket-sys`